New York | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS Right Arrow

 Looking for your next locum tenens opportunity?
 Look no further!
-Our client in New York is looking for a dentist to begin coverage in late October.
-Hours include 8a - 5p shifts from Mondays - Thursdays.
-The selected locum will be handling extractions, dentures, fillings, and other general dentistry procedures....
+Our client in New York is looking for a physician specializing in geriatrics to begin coverage immediately.
+Hours include 9a - 5p or 8a - 6p shifts.
+The selected locum will be handling all aspects of geriatrics cases and procedures....
 View This Job

-The Empire State of New York is the home of your next locum tenens opportunity!
-Our client is looking for a dentist to begin coverage in late October.
-Hours include 8a - 6p shifts from Mondays - Thursdays.
-The selected locum will be handling all aspects of general dentistry cases...
+Travel to New York for your next locum tenens assignment!
+Our client is looking for a dentist specializing in endodontics to begin coverage immediately.
+Hours include 9a - 6p shifts for 2-3 days per week.
+The selected locum will be handling all aspects of endodontics cases and procedures.
+There is...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING NEW YORK AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST